AWARDS 2022 | Best OSV – Medium WFSV – Manor Victor & Manor Vulcan – Strategic Marine

 A pair of economical, safe, comfortable, and effective aluminium catamarans.
 They are very thoughtfully designed and have been very carefully constructed so as to represent all the latest developments of the WFSV sector.

-The company said the goal was to create a next-generation crewboat that offered high performance and enhanced comfort and capability for crew and technicians while reducing environmental footprint and also providing operators the flexibility to choose their preferred propulsion solution.
+The builder said the goal was to create a next-generation crewboat that offered high performance and enhanced comfort and capability for crew and technicians while reducing environmental footprint and also providing operators the flexibility to choose their preferred propulsion solution.

-Strategic Marine added that recent years have seen supply chain disruptions affecting numerous suppliers.
+Strategic Marine remarked that recent years have seen supply chain disruptions affecting numerous suppliers.
 Although the company’s projects were not directly affected, it became necessary to plan ahead very carefully and place early orders to minimise any impact caused by such disruptions.

 “Because many of our vessels are built as part of a stock vessel program, it was possible to work closely with key suppliers to guarantee that delivery schedules are met.”